OpenGround: Planning-based Online Perception for Open-World 3D Visual Grounding: Abstract

 \section{Abstract}

 3D visual grounding aims to locate objects based on natural language descriptions in 3D scenes.
-Existing methods rely on a pre-defined Object Lookup Table (OLT) to query Visual Language Models (VLMs) for reasoning about object locations, which limits the applications in scenarios with undefined or unforeseen targets.
-To address this problem, we present OpenGround, a novel zero-shot framework for open-world 3D visual grounding.
-Central to OpenGround is the Active Cognition-based Reasoning (ACR) module, which is designed to overcome the fundamental limitation of pre-defined OLTs by progressively augmenting the cognitive scope of VLMs.
-The ACR module performs human-like perception of the target via a cognitive task chain and actively reasons about contextually relevant objects, thereby extending VLM cognition through a dynamically updated OLT.
-This allows OpenGround to function with both pre-defined and open-world categories.
-We also propose a new dataset named OpenTarget, which contains over 7000 object-description pairs to evaluate our method in open-world scenarios.
-Extensive experiments demonstrate that OpenGround achieves competitive performance on Nr3D, state-of-the-art on ScanRefer, and delivers a substantial 17.6\% improvement on OpenTarget.
-Project page: \url{https://why-102.github.io/openground.io/}
+Existing supervised methods are limited by generalization and recent zero-shot methods typically rely on a predefined Object Lookup Table (OLT) to query Visual Language Models (VLMs) for reasoning about object locations via a single step grounding, which limits the applications in scenarios with undefined targets and complex queries.
+To address these problems, we present OpenGround, a novel zero-shot framework for open-world 3D visual grounding that remains compatible with recent zero-shot methods.
+OpenGround integrates Task-Chain Planning to decompose a query into a plan of context-to-target sub-goals for progressive grounding, and Context-Guided Perception to perceive novel objects online under context guidance from the task chain.
+We also propose a new dataset named OpenTarget, which contains over 7000 object-description pairs to mimic open-world evaluation.
+Extensive experiments demonstrate that OpenGround achieves competitive performance on Nr3D, state-of-the-art on ScanRefer, and delivers a substantial 17.6\% improvement on OpenTarget. \keywords{3D Visual Grounding \and Vision-Language Model \and Zero-shot Scene Understanding}